-At ride+workout, we pride ourselves on starting on time, ending on time and working hard in between.
+At Ride, Row and Workout LLC, we pride ourselves on starting on time, ending on time, and working hard in between.

-Cancellation policy: If a class is full and you choose not to show, you will be charged for the class.
+Cancellation Policy: When you register for a class, you are charged for the class.
+Our cancellation window is 8 hours.
 If you have an unlimited package, you will be charged an additional $10 no-show fee.
-For full/waitlisted classes, early cancellation is up to 10 hours before the start of class.
 At class start time, any open spots will be given to stand-by clients (if you are late, you could lose your reservation).
-Cancelling online is appreciated.
-We will refund the class to your account if the class is not full.
+Canceling online is appreciated.

 Inclement weather policy: We do our best to always offer classes.
-If the weather is nasty, please check our online scheduler for any last minute cancellations (this rarely occurs).
+If the weather is nasty, please check our online scheduler for any last-minute cancellations.

 The moment class begins, please keep your focus on your workout.
 Courtesy makes everyone's workout more efficient and effective.
 Giving your cell phone a break for an hour is a good thing!
 Chatting with your neighbor?
 You must not be working hard enough.

 The studio does not offer childcare.
-Tweens and young teenagers are welcomed to workout with an adult.
+Tweens and young teenagers are welcome to workout with an adult.
 Older teens 16-19, join us anytime!
-Teens/students can purchase the drop-in student rate at the studio.

-Wiping down your bike or water rower (including the mat, surrounding floor) after your ride/row is greatly appreciated and necessary!
+Wiping down your bike or water rower (including the mat, and surrounding floor) after your ride/row is mandatory and necessary!

-All of our bikes are equipped with SPD compatible clips and cages.
-Changing of pedals is prohibited.
+All of our bikes are equipped with SPD-compatible clips and cages.
+Changing pedals is prohibited.